craig-davis/craig-davis.github.io/_posts/2016-07-10-summer-science-fiction-reading.markdown

     amazon: http://amzn.to/2a0eR8l
     caption: "Amish Science Fiction is now a thing"
     review: |
-        If you read the last review, you must think I'm crazy by now.
+        You must think I'm crazy by now.
 This is an imaginative book that examines our interaction with technology.
-This is a solid book that take the protagonist to New Pennsylvania, where the Amish will help settle this new world.
-This story of settlement is has great characters, a little humor, and a fascinating storyline.
+This is a solid story that takes the protagonist to New Pennsylvania, where the Amish will help settle this new world.
+This story of settlement is has great characters, a little humor, and a fascinating storyline as the protagonist struggles to find his place and the truth about this new reality.
   - title: "The Plague Year"
     author: "Jeff Carlson"
     year: 2015